GiaBao12032001/Top-K-Baysian/README.md

 EVALUATION:

-- This algorithmn has been tested and compared with the baselines of apiori and FP-GROWTH and it has produced similar results using the Kaggle Groceries Dataset
+- This algorithm has been tested and compared with the baselines of apiori and FP-GROWTH and it has produced similar results using the Kaggle Groceries Dataset
 - Unlike the sandard, it does show which products are bought with which, such as which product tends to be bought alongside another one:

   Example being Edges: [('whole milk', 'other vegetables')] Score: -14951.444591597454: shows that whole milk is likely to be boughyt with other vegetables.